 Alana and Willow engage in an on-going dialogue that considers the inability for truth to be nailed down, using movement as their primary language, entering as who they are - mothers, wives, homemakers, and artists.
-They blend life and art with homemade soundscapes, props, and using dance-making as a social practice.
-They improvise with a knowingness while also not knowing for sure in a space and time where they hope to find meaning.
+They blend life and art with homemade soundscapes, props, and use dance-making as a social practice.
+They improvise with a knowingness while also not knowing - in a space and time where they hope to find meaning.
 Will they find it?

 "Thought provoking, comedic, and alive!"

 "Alana and Willow dance beautifully together.
 I want to see more!"

 "Smart bodies, continuing to work, be together, commit the time, and lean into the unknown, finding the paths through the thicket of daily life via movement."

 Hannah Dennison, Dance Artist and Director, Cradle to Grave Arts, Inc.